Hannibal046/Awesome-LLM/README.md

 # Awesome-LLM

- A comprehensive list of papers about large language model relating to ChatGPT.
+🔥 Large Language Models(LLM) have taken the ~~NLP community~~ **the Whole World** by storm.
+Here is a comprehensive list of papers about large language models, especially relating to ChatGPT.
 It also contains codes, courses and related websites as shown below:

   * [Milestone Papers](#milestone-papers)
   * [ChatGPT Evaluation](#chatgpt-evaluation)